Retr0Kr0dy/CryptSIS-rebirth/README.md

 CryptSIS is a project that serve one cause, and it's the encryption/decryption process.

-The main goal of this project is for me to create a " module " that I can use to improve developers, cryptography, blue teaming (or red, it depends on the mood) skills.
+The main goal of this project is for me to create a " module " that I can use to improve my developers, cryptography, blue teaming (or red, it depends on the mood) skills.

 And in a second time as an encryption tool for working with data as ssh keypair or any